 NACEP Accreditation Guide

-The Accreditation Guide For Peer Reviewers and Applicants (updated October 2015) includes an interpretation of NACEP’s Standards, the range of acceptable practices, frequently asked questions about the Standards, and advice on assembling a well-designed accreditation application to facilitate peer review.
+The Accreditation Guide for Peer Reviewers and Applicants includes an interpretation of NACEP’s Standards, the range of acceptable practices, frequently asked questions about the Standards, and advice on assembling a well-designed accreditation application to facilitate peer review.
 It was updated in January 2018 to include guidance related to the implementation of the newly-revised standards that went into effect the 2018-19 school year.

-- The Accreditation Guide For Peer Reviewers and Applicants (updated October 2013) that includes interpretation of NACEP’s Standards, the range of acceptable practices, frequently asked questions about the Standards, and advice on assembling a well-designed accreditation application to facilitate peer review.
+- The Accreditation Guide For Peer Reviewers and Applicant that includes interpretation of NACEP’s Standards, the range of acceptable practices, frequently asked questions about the Standards, and advice on assembling a well-designed accreditation application to facilitate peer review.

 - Attending an Accreditation Institute workshop or presentations on the Standards and effective program practices at the NACEP national conference.

 - Asking NACEP staff and volunteers for advice.
 NACEP offers a Pre-Accreditation Coaching Program matching an experienced professional from a NACEP-accredited CEP to advise a prospective applicant during the self-study.
 Members interested in the coaching program should contact Jennie Patteson at email@example.com.